 Acce Acceptable Solutions Performance Criteria A1 All wastewater must be disposed of into a reticulated sewerage system.
 P1 All wastewater is treated by an on-site system suitable to the nature and volume of the discharges generated by the activity.
 A2 All stormwater from hardstand areas must be directed to Council's reticulated stormwater system.
 P2 Surface water from hardstand areas (excluding pontoons, jetties and marinas) is treated to minimise pollution to receiving environments.
 A3 If for permitted or no permit required uses.
 P3 A plan for managing by-products and wastes demonstrates how impacts to the environment will be minimised.
-A4 The development is for the P4 The marina or slipway is: redevelopment of an existing marina or slipway facility. a) located in an area characterised by other structures such as jetties, ramps and boatsheds; and b) consistent with the local area objectives, if any.
+A4 The development is for the redevelopment of an existing marina or slipway facility.
+P4 a) b) The marina or slipway is: located in an area characterised by other structures such as jetties, ramps and boatsheds; and consistent with the local area objectives, if any.
 A5 Non-domestic marinas provide at least one wastewater pump out facility.
 P5 No performance criteria.
-31.4 3 Subdivision